 Be sure to check for any cracks or structural problems in the treads.

 I only noticed one!
-It was a large crack at the edge of the tread and I just used some wood glue, pressed it back in place, and held it for a minute or two.
+It was a large crack at the edge of the tread (you can see it in the photo below!) so I just used some wood glue, pressed it back in place, and held it for a minute or two.
 This worked perfectly!

 What if you end up needing new stair treads or risers?